jankarlpines/note-taking-app/README.md

-# React Note-Taking App in Trae (New Solomon)
+# React Note-Taking App in Trae (Solomon branch)
 ### Description
 This is a simple note-taking application built using React.
 It allows users to create, edit, and delete notes.

-- all notes are currently stored in local storage
+- notes are currently stored in local storage

 ##### Tech Stack
 - BlockNote